-The DFS is not expected to produce complete calibrated surveys, but to calibrate the data from each night.
+The DFS is not expected to produce complete calibrated surveys, but to calibrate the data as it is acquired at the summit, and from each whole night at Garching.
 The unit of sky area that the DFS will calibrate is a pawprint in a single filter observed in a contiguous block of time.
 It is recognised that in general the pawprint will be a component of a tile, that complementary pawprints may exist in other filters and that the pawprint may have been observed multiple times on the same or different nights for stacking or variability.
 It is not within the remit of the DFS to combine the pawprints.
 However the calibration of the individual pawprints should be carried out with a view to providing the necessary calibration information to enable such combinations to be made by others.